Capitalism: A Rampant Virus of Consumption

 This kind of discussion is hard to have, since there are few people today who are capable of calmly and reasonably discussing this subject.
 In our society today, Socialist cultural forces have caused us to redefine our meaning of the word Hero.

 A Hero in modern times is a victim who survives their suffering to come back to a state of functional normalcy, not a person of exceptional ability and achievement.
-The amputee who runs a marathon (finishing nowhere near first place) is more of a Hero to modern people that the dedicated athlete who pushes himself to excellence and thus sets a new world record.
+The amputee who runs a marathon (finishing nowhere near first place) is more of a Hero to modern people that the dedicated athlete who pushes himself to excellence and thus sets a new world record.[15]
+This is because Socialist ideology hates competition, and is suspicious of those who win it.
+It also redefines the highest state of humanity to be the state of normalcy, not excellence.

-[16], or being unhappy with these abilities and continually longing to be just a regular person.
+A fictional character endowed with superpowers is often depicted as being a threat[16], or being unhappy with these abilities and continually longing to be just a regular person.
 Thus, the Socialists flatter the masses into believing that they are the most excellent people on the earth, by virtue of their own mediocrity.

 Because of this, people who are poor, from non-Caucasian (read: non-Oppressive) origins, and who are victims of disease or other calamity are now thought to be the most valuable and heroic people on earth.
 AIDS victims in Africa, Katrina survivors in New Orleans, and other such people are seen as more admirable than reasonable people who do not engage in unsafe sex or live below Sea Level next to an ocean in a hurricane zone.
 This means that it is incredibly offensive to modern sensibilities to suggest any logical plan for population control that involves not doing our utmost to save each and every one of these people.
 This is because these people are now both the poor defenseless sufferers who deserve our protection, and they simultaneously become our Heroes (due to Socialist doublethink) whom we are loathe to forsake.